bkandh30/coding-challenges-solutions/README.md

-# coding-challenges-solutions

-These are my solutions for John Crickett's [Coding Challenges](https://codingchallenges.fyi/challenges/intro).
+# cJohn Crickett's Coding Challenges: My Solutions
+This repository serves as a curated collection of my solutions to the engaging and insightful [Coding Challenges](https://codingchallenges.fyi/challenges/intro) by John Crickett.

-## Challenges
+## Challenges and Solutions

+Below is a comprehensive list of the challenges I've tackled, along with links to their respective solutions and the language used.
+Each solution is hosted in its own dedicated repository for clarity and independent exploration.

 | No. | Problem | Solution | Language |
 |----|----------|----------|--------|